 High School Yards

-I am an interdisciplinary researcher working in the field of history and sociology.
-My work is grounded in the Sociology of Scientific Knowledge (SSK) and explores notions of rationality, the psychology of risk and bias, and the relationship between funding decisions, funding cultures and the shaping of disciplines.
+I am an interdisciplinary researcher working in the fields of history and sociology.
+My work is grounded in the Sociology of Scientific Knowledge (SSK) and explores notions of rationality, the psychology of risk and bias, the relationship between the construction of scientific and religious knowledge, and the correlation between funding cultures and discipline formation.

-I am particularly interested in questions about why some kinds of knowledge spread quicker and more easily than others, how ideas are made popular, and the 'technologies of persuasion' that knowledge-makers (including myself) use to build and disseminate the knowledge we produce.
+I have a particular interest in questions around how and why knowledge is disseminated - why some kinds of knowledge spread quicker and more easily than others, how ideas are made popular, and the 'technologies of persuasion' that knowledge-makers (including myself) use to build and disseminate the knowledge we produce.

 My academic background is in the Sociology of Religion (MA), the History and Theory of Psychology (MSc) and Science and Technology Studies (Ph.D.).
 I completed my Ph.D. at the University of Edinburgh in 2017 on the history of the Heuristics and Biases Programme and Behavioural Economics.

 Historical sociology Technology and society Risk and bias Behavioural Economics Normativity Sociology of Knowledge Sociology of Religion

 I am currently working as part of Engineering Life Project (http://www.stis.ed.ac.uk/engineeringlife) to support the implementation of Responsible Research and Innovation (RRI) in ERA CoBioTech - a multinational funding programme supported by the European Commission to advance new and emerging research in biotechnology.
 Together with CoBioTech we are exploring the possibilities of a "distributed RRI", a model of RRI that distributes responsibility across the programme as a whole and has a bearing on the day to day processes of all the actors involved including project members, funding partners, and grant reviewers.